-- Announces the publication of the LMISD based on the American Community Survey (ACS) 2011- 2015 5-year estimates (2015 ACS).
-These data will replace the prior LMISD based on the ACS 2006-2010 5-year estimates (2010 ACS) for the purposes of demonstrating compliance with the CDBG National Objective of providing benefit to low- and moderate-income persons on an area basis ("Area Benefit" or LMA) and other purposes discussed this Notice; - Effective Date and Transition Policy.
-Announces an effective date of 4/1/19 for use of the 2015 ACS LMISD to qualify LMA activities; and, provides a transition policy for circumstances when prior 2010 ACS LMISD may continue to be used; How to Use the LMISD.
-Explains the geographic format of these data and how to use the LMISD to demonstrate compliance for LMA activities; - Margin of Error.
-Announces the publication of margin of error (MOE) data for all geographies in the LMISD, including all census places and block groups, and provides instructions for use.
-Additionally, this Notice describes guidance regarding the confidence interval and acceptable MOE for local income surveys, based on the LMISD MOE; - Additional Geographic Data.
-Announces that HUD will set a 5-year publication schedule for other geographic data used for reporting race/ethnicity, disability, and age of beneficiaries, as well as poverty data used to qualify certain activities for assistance; and,

-• Reporting LMA Benefit.
-Provides instruction for reporting LMA activities in the grantee reporting systems for the various programs.
+- Announces the publication of the LMISD based on the American Community Survey 2016-2020 5-year estimates (2020 ACS).
+These data will replace the prior LMISD based on the American Community Survey 2011-2015 5-year estimates (2015 ACS) for the purposes of demonstrating compliance with the CDBG National Objective of providing benefit to low- and moderate-income persons on an area basis ("Area Benefit" or LMA) and other purposes discussed in this Notice. - Announces an effective date of August 1, 2024, for use of the 2020 ACS LMISD to qualify LMA activities; and provides a transition policy for circumstances when prior 2015 ACS LMISD may continue to be used - Explains the geographic format of these data and how to use the LMISD to demonstrate compliance for LMA activities - Explains the margin of error (MOE) data for geographies in the LMISD, including all census places and block groups, and provides instructions for use.
+Additionally, this Notice describes guidance regarding the confidence level and acceptable MOE for local income surveys, based on the LMISD MOE - Announces that HUD will set a 5-year publication schedule for other geographic data used for reporting race/ethnicity, disability, and age of beneficiaries, as well as poverty data used to qualify certain activities for assistance; and, - Provides instruction for reporting LMA activities in the grantee reporting systems for the various programs.